balfieri/aws/README.md

 <p>Do some sanity checks:</p>
 <pre>
-owner_id                                # returns your owner (account) id (an integer) owner_group                             # returns your sg-nnn security group id owner_vpc                               # returns your vpc-nnn VPC id owner_region                            # returns the region you specified above
+my_id                                   # returns your owner (account) id (an integer) my_group                                # returns your sg-nnn security group id my_vpc                                  # returns your vpc-nnn VPC id my_region                               # returns the region you specified above
 </pre>

 <p>You'll notice that those don't print a newline.
-That's so other scripts can use them on command lines like `owner_group` etc.</p>
+That's so other scripts can use them on command lines like `my_group` etc.</p>

 <p>By the way, if you want to list all regions that you have available to you, use this command, but keep in
 mind that an owner (account) may belong to at most one region at a time:</p>
 <pre>
-owner_regions                           # returns list of available regions
+my_regions                              # returns list of available regions
 </pre>

 <h4>Create an SSH Key Pair</h4>